Tax measures: Corporate Income Tax

 No provision is currently included in the draft law of 3 July 2025.

-Since an electric company car is not an option for everyone, a wider transition period will be provided for hybrid cars.
+Given that electric vehicles are not an option for everyone, a longer transition period is planned for hybrid vehicles.

-Consequently, the deduction schemes relating to car taxation, as provided for by the Law of 21 November 2021, remain applicable to corporate income tax (For more details: “Green mobility: what changes from a tax perspective?”).
+Consequently, the rules on deductions for vehicle taxation, as defined in the law of 25 November 2021, remain applicable to corporate tax (for more details: ‘Green mobility: what are the changes in terms of taxation?’).

 There will be the possibility of accelerated depreciation of certain investments, for example in research and development, defence and energy transition.